|Faculty||Faculty of Mathematics|

 - Note: graduates of other quantitative and mathematically oriented programs are also encouraged to apply; this includes, but is not restricted to, graduates of commerce, economics, engineering, finance, and any of the physical sciences.
 The department graduate committee will determine the suitability of each student's background for success in this program.

-- Three references, normally from academic sources
+- Three references are required, normally from academic sources

 - TOEFL 90 (writing 25, speaking 25), IELTS 7.0 (writing 6.5, speaking 6.5)

-- Study and living costs
+- Review the study and living costs